 Middle School students have the opportunity to sign up for a variety of activities that meet during activity time and occasionally after school.
 Some activities last the entire year; other activities run for approximately half the school year.
 Students are encouraged to pursue their own interests and organize an activity themselves, but will need to find an adult to sponsor them and to let students know it is being offered.
 We ask that once students have signed up for an activity, they continue with it for at least six to eight weeks.

 Middle School students may audition for a variety of advanced ensembles that meet before or after school and last the entire year.
-These are the groups that will prepare for the Hershey Park Festival of Music in the spring.
-They are as follows:
+These auditioned ensembles have many performances throughout the year, including assemblies, concerts, the Hershey Park Festival of Music in the spring, and a variety of Park community events.

-This concert band explores a variety of styles and arrangements specifically tailored for brass, woodwind, and percussion.
-In addition to work on traditional band repertoire, the group will also learn contemporary pep band and look at traditional American jazz bands (think New Orleans!).
+This concert band explores a variety of styles and arrangements specifically tailored for brass, woodwind, and percussion instruments.
+In addition to work on traditional band repertoire, the group will also work on adaptations of folk and pop music, focusing on refining their sound and playing as a unit.
 The band meets Tuesdays from 7:30-8:20 a.m.

 The objectives of the Interscholastic Sports Program are: